edgexfoundry/edgex-docs/docs_src/microservices/application/AdvancedTopics.md

 ### Stopping the Service

 Application Services will listen for SIGTERM / SIGINT signals from the OS and stop the function pipeline in response.
-The pipeline can also be exited programmatically by calling `sdk.MakeItStop()` on the running `ApplicationService` instance.
+The pipeline can also be exited programmatically by calling `sdk.Stop()` on the running `ApplicationService` instance.
 This can be useful for cases where you want to stop a service in response to a runtime condition, e.g. receiving a "poison pill" message through its trigger.

 ### Received Topic